rupl/chrisruppel.com/_posts/travel/2015-11-25-easy-riders-day-1.md

 - src: easy-riders-day1-9.jpg
   alt: Four people smiling for the camera.
   comment: Group photo!
 From the left — Ut, Karin, Bom, and me.
+- caption: Day 1 of Easy Riders tour with Ut and Bom. <a href="http://www.easyrider-tours.com">Book with Dalat Easy Riders</a>.

+gallery2:
+- src: easy-riders-day1-11.jpg
+  alt: People riding a hand-pulled boat across a river.
+  comment: We just rode right onto these boats and got ferried across the river like it was nothing.
+  type: wide
+  bgpad: 40%
 - src: easy-riders-day1-10.jpg
   alt: Two people posing in front of the sunset.
   comment: Ut took our picture at the sunset bridge.
 It was fun to watch the fishing houseboats below.
   type: wide
   bgpad: 60%
   bgpos: 50% 100%
-- caption: Day 1 of Easy Riders tour with Ut and Bom. <a href="http://www.easyrider-tours.com">Book with Dalat Easy Riders</a>.

 links:
 - href: http://www.easyrider-tours.com